JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 `df` is transformed.
 The following metadata styles are supported:

-* `:none`: metadata having this style is considered to be attached to a concrete instance and state of `df` (this means that any operation on this data frame, like copying or indexing or transformation, invalidates such metadata and it is dropped in the result of such operation);
+* `:none`: metadata having this style is considered to be attached to a concrete state of `df`; this means that any operation on this data frame, invalidates such metadata and it is dropped in the result of such operation;
+  the only exceptions are `DataFrame` and `copy` operations which create an identical copy of the passed data frame;
 * `:note`: metadata having this style is considered to be an annotation of a table or a column that should be propagated under transformations (exact propagation rules of such metadata are described below);